The Bankrate promise

 I’m not saying a store credit card is always the worst idea.
 I’m only saying there’s a lot to consider before applying, even if you regularly shop at the store in question.

 So, next time the cashier asks you if you’d like to apply for a retail credit card, resist the pressure to say yes.
 If you’re interested, do your research first and make sure that the card you’re considering is the best available option for your situation — just as you should do before applying for any card.

-*All information about the Sephora Visa® Credit Card, Barnes & Noble Mastercard®, Affinity Cash Rewards Visa® Signature, Target RedCard™, Target™ Mastercard®, Amazon Prime Rewards Visa Signature Card, Amazon Rewards Visa Signature Card, Amazon Store Card, Amazon Secured Card and Walmart Rewards® Card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.
+*All information about the Sephora Visa® Credit Card, Barnes & Noble Mastercard®, Affinity Cash Rewards Visa® Signature, Target RedCard™, Capital One Walmart Rewards® Mastercard®, Target™ Mastercard®, Amazon Visa, Amazon Store Card, Amazon Secured Card and Walmart Rewards® Card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.